5 Ways to Speed Up Your Rails App

 Do as Little as Possible During the HTTP Request Cycle

-You want to be able to return a response to the end user’s requestas quickly as possible, so only do the bare minimum needed to return
+You want to be able to return a response to the end user’s request

 the response and defer everything else.
 Actually sending out an email